Simplicity-Fund/Time-Series-Analysis/Forecasting Models/models.md

 - **p, d, q**: Regular ARIMA terms (non-seasonal part)
 - **P, D, Q**: Seasonal terms for AR, differencing, and MA
 - **s**: Seasonal period (e.g., 12 for monthly data with yearly seasonality)

+## Evaluating Forecasting Models

+Once you have fitted your models, you can evaluate their performance using a variety of techniques and metrics to understand how well the model forecasts.
+Here's a comprehensive approach to evaluating the forecasting models:

+### **In-sample Evaluation**:

+In-sample evaluation assesses the model's performance on the training data (i.e., the data used to fit the model).
+While this can give you some insight into how well the model captures patterns, it's generally better to focus on out-of-sample evaluation to avoid overfitting.

+**Metrics for In-sample Evaluation:**

+- **Log-likelihood**: This is a likelihood function indicating how likely it is to observe the training data under the given model.
+- **AIC (Akaike Information Criterion)**: A metric that balances model fit with model complexity.
+Lower AIC values indicate better models.
+- **BIC (Bayesian Information Criterion)**: Similar to AIC but penalizes complexity more heavily.

+### **Out-of-sample Evaluation (on Test Data)**:

+This is the most critical evaluation step.
+It measures how well the model forecasts future data (or unseen data).

+**Steps for Out-of-sample Evaluation:**

+1. **Generate Forecasts**: Use the fitted model to forecast values beyond the training set.
+2. **Compare Forecasts to Actual Values**: Compare the predicted values with the actual values from the test set.

+**Metrics for Forecast Evaluation:**

+- **Mean Absolute Error (MAE)**: Average of the absolute errors between actual and predicted values.
+- **Mean Squared Error (MSE)**: Average of the squared errors between actual and predicted values.
+- **Root Mean Squared Error (RMSE)**: Square root of MSE, which penalizes larger errors more heavily.
+- **Mean Absolute Percentage Error (MAPE)**: Average percentage difference between predicted and actual values.

+### **Residual Analysis**:

+Analyzing the residuals (the difference between actual and predicted values) is crucial to check if the model has captured the patterns in the data adequately.

+- **Plot the Residuals**: Residuals should ideally behave like white noise (uncorrelated and normally distributed with a mean of zero).
+You can plot them using:
+- **Check for Autocorrelation**: You can check if the residuals are autocorrelated by plotting the **ACF (Autocorrelation Function)**.

+    If the residuals are autocorrelated, it may indicate that the model has not fully captured the time-dependent structure of the data.

+- **Q-Q Plot**: A quantile-quantile plot helps assess if the residuals are normally distributed.